wyhaines/stellar-game-of-life/README.md

 - `TransactionBuilder` creates a transaction envelope
 - `Operation.invokeContractFunction` specifies which contract function to call
 - `nativeToScVal` converts our JavaScript string (`board`) to Soroban's string type
-- The contract ID is a base32-encoded identifier like `CDZT3TUOQ7ECWWSAX4MTXJZOSTBO4HV4RLVTASJNCCVIC2JANUQ7K6CF`
+- The contract ID is a base32-encoded identifier (e.g., `CCPQTZA3KUWEBPKD3TF4TWBZPJTC4M2PVVMDUQ22PF7QQ57AZQUJZGBL`)

 #### 4. Simulate the Transaction